tutuca/charlas/coroutines/talk.md

 We are gonna try to:

-* Explore some patterns for concurrent programming used in python.
+* Introduce Futures, coroutines and generators as a nice control abstraction for asyncronous programming
-* Introduce Futures, coroutines and generators as a control abstraction.
+* By means of some light review of some python implementations.
 * Hopefully make some controversial arguments.

 ---